rahulk29/sram22/README.md

 If you do not have access to BWRC servers, most flags will not be available.

 If you have access to proprietary tools (eg. Calibre, Spectre, etc.) and would like access to the SRAM22 plugins for those tools, please contact us.
-Contact information is in `sram22/Cargo.toml`.

-The available configuration options are:
-* `num_words`: Must be a power of 2, greater than or equal to 16.
+The number of rows in the SRAM bitcell array is `num_words / mux_ratio`.
+The number of columns in the array is `num_words * mux_ratio`.

+A valid configuration must have:
+* A `mux_ratio` of 4 or 8
-* `data_width`: Must be a power of 2, greater than or equal to 16.
-Must be an integer multiple of `write_size`.
+* A `data_width` that is an integer multiple of the `write_size`
-* `mux_ratio`: Must be 4, or 8.
-* `write_size`: Must be a power of 2, less than or equal to `data_width`.
+* A power-of-two number of rows
+* At least 16 rows
+* At least 16 columns
 * `control`: Must be `"ReplicaV2"`.
 * `pex_level`: Must be `"r"`, `"c"`, `"rc"`, or `"rcc"`.
 If you do not have commercial plugins enabled, this option will be ignored.

-### Technology Setup

-See the `tech/sky130/` directory for an example of how to set up a new process to work with SRAM22.

 ### Dependencies

 In order to use SRAM22, your system will need to have the following components:

-- Rust (SRAM22 is tested with version 1.69.0)
+- Rust (SRAM22 is tested with version 1.70.0)
 - Make

 ### Contribution